dOrgTech/hive-explorer/README.md

 FROM events;
 ```

-Now your database should persist all of the historical data in the volume!
+Now your database should persist the historical data in the volume!
 If you want to reset this, follow the below instructions.

 ### How do start the local database from scratch?